 If you passed the FAA PPL knowledge test, you could pass the checkride.

 Probably you are about to take your PPL checkride next week.
-If you have come this far, it means you passed your FAA private pilot knowledge test.
+If you have come this far, you passed your FAA private pilot knowledge test.
 Without taking the FAA knowledge test, you can’t have an endorsement for your checkride.

 Passing the knowledge test proves you are ready for the private pilot oral exam.